ag-grid/devtools/packages/cli/README.md

 - `migrate`: Migrate an existing codebase to use a newer version of AG grid

-See the command-line help for more details.
+See the command-line help for more details or the [AG Grid Docs](https://ag-grid.com/javascript-data-grid/codemods/).